Measle and the Wrathmonk: Characters

 William O. Durham – A victim of Basil Tramplebone.
 He is a travelling salesman that tried to sell Basil expensive encyclopaedias.
 His foot got caught when Basil closed the door, making Basil angry, and William shrunken.
 He often uses tasteless jokes that no one usually finds amusing.
+He believes in logic and knowledge.
+He is very fond of his encyclopaedias and is very dismissive of anything fanciful or magic not in them.
+He does not believe in Wrathmonks at first for example despite literally being one’s victim.
+He eventually very grudgingly accepts magic exists.

 Kitty Webb – Another victim of Basil Tramplebone.
 She was a girl scout that was selling cookies, but was scared by Basil's appearance and tried to run away.
 Basil caught her and shrunk her.
 She is often afraid but can be brave.
+She seems to develop something of a crush on Measle.
+Her knot tying skills come in handy later in the book.

 Kip Lovell – A victim of Basil Tramplebone.
 He is a carpenter who made a table for Basil; however, Basil was not pleased by it, so Kip was shrunk.
 Kip had been there the longest so he was almost all plastic.
+When revived he is very practical and helpful.
+He seems to find moving and talking hard at first but gets better.

 Prudence Preyer – A victim of Basil Tramplebone.
 She was a wrathmonkologist, someone who studies wrathmonks, and was spying on Basil for six months but got caught one day because her dog, Tinker, had barked, causing Basil to notice them.
+She has a snarky sense of humour particularly towards William and his refusal to accept the obvious.